Instructions for Writing a Blackbox Multiobjective Function for VTMOP_SOLVE

 On most compilers, the above binding can be directly passed as the actual

-argument for OBJ_FUNC
+argument for OBJ_FUNC in VTMOP_SOLVE, since

-is the same as R8
+typically C_DOUBLE is the same as R8 and

-is the default kind for INTEGER
+C_INT is the default kind for INTEGER.
+However,

 in general, this may result in a type mismatch.
 Therefore, the following

-using the above C binding is
+implementation of OBJ_FUNC using the above C binding is

 recommended.